johnathanetchart/plannerAPI/README.md

 /phases/:id
 updates the phase row in the database for the supplied phase id with req.body in the form of {
-name, //OPTIONAL - new name
-date //OPTIONAL - new date
+newName, //OPTIONAL - new name newDate //OPTIONAL - new date
 }
-returns "1" if change is accepted returns "0" if change is not accepted
+returns updated phase on success

 ### /mesocycles